 Web Server: this is computer software that uses HTTP (HyperText Transfer Protocol) for connecting infrastructure to host websites.

-Chmod: Chmod is a command in either Linux or Unix operating systems that are used to change the access or permission of files. chmod is the short form of change mode. chmod is a Linux/Unix shell query which can be used to change or modify permissions of files and directories on WordPress.
+Chmod: Chmod is a command in either Linux or Unix operating systems that are used to change the access or permission of files. chmod is the short form of change mode. chmod is a Linux/Unix shell query that can be used to change or modify permissions of files and directories on WordPress.

 Permission: this refers to security definitions on a system resource that specifies restrictions or access control about what operations like read, write, execute, update, insert, delete or select depending on the platform, that users can perform on certain functions.